serhii-londar/open-source-mac-os-apps/README.md

 - [KubeMonitor](https://github.com/DanSanche/KubeMonitor) - KubeMonitor is a macOS app that displays information about your active Kubernetes cluster in your menu bar. ![SwiftIcon]
 - [iTunesConnect](https://github.com/ronakdev/itunesconnect) - A Mac OS X app to let you access iTunesConnect. ![SwiftIcon]

+### Downloader

+- [Get It](https://github.com/Kevin-De-Koninck/Get-It) - A native macOS video/audio downloader.
+Think of it as a youtube downloader that works on many sites. ![SwiftIcon]
+- [Youtube Downloader](https://github.com/onmyway133/YoutubeDownloader) - A macOS app to downloadYoutube videos. ![SwiftIcon]
+- [YouTube Downloader for macOS](https://github.com/DenBeke/YouTube-Downloader-for-macOS) - Simple menu bar app to download YouTube movies on your Mac.
+I wrote this as a test project to learn more about app development on macOS. ![SwiftIcon]
+- [Pillager](https://github.com/Pjirlip/Pillager) - A macOS Video Downloader written in Swift and Objective-C ![SwiftIcon] ![ObjectiveCIcon]
+- [App Downloader](https://github.com/yep/app-downloader) - Easily search and download macOS apps from the huge `homebrew cask` app catalog. ![SwiftIcon]

 #### Other

 - [Cakebrew](https://github.com/brunophilipe/Cakebrew) - Manage your Homebrew formulas with style using Cakebrew. ![ObjectiveCIcon]